 Not all of the children who were sent on orphan trains were actually orphans.
 Some, like Hazelle Latimer, were sent away regardless of the fact that their parents were living: “I’d just finished eating and this matron came by and tapped us along the head.
 ‘You’re going to Texas.
 You’re going to Texas.’
 When she came to me, I looked up.
 I said, ‘I can’t go.
 I’m not an orphan.
 My mother’s still living.
 She’s in a hospital right here in New York.’
 ‘You’re going to Texas.’
 No use arguing,” she recalled.

 Others were given over to aid workers by parents who knew they could not support them in the city.
 “Impoverished but resourceful parents took advantage of the services of middle-class child-savers for their own purposes, including temporary caretaking during periods of economic crisis,” writes historian Ellen Herman.
 Those children retained ties to their birth families, and many stayed only temporarily in the West.
 Others, though, took on new names and identities and never returned to New York.

 The system Brace had masterminded ended up being in place for 75 years.
 As historian Rebecca S. Trammell writes, the movement came to an end not just because of a slowdown in the need for farm laborers, but a backlash from states that no longer welcomed children they saw as potentially criminal.
 By the 1920s, social work had become a profession, and as the nation moved away from child labor and toward a social welfare system, the trains were no longer seen as necessary.

-Today, there are about the same number of homeless children in New York as in the 1870s, but the city has grown from around 942,000 residents to over 8.6 million.
+Today, there are more homeless children in New York than in the 1870s, but the city has grown from around 942,000 residents to over 8.6 million.
 Though social services do place children with foster families, they do so in the same geographical areas where children have grown up, and children are no longer expected to perform grueling labor in exchange for foster care or adoption.